marialobillo/marialobillo.github.io/_posts/2021-07-03-editor-vscode-phpstorm.md

 permalink: /switching-editor
 ---

 Which one to choose and for what.
+I am on Ubuntu, and using a standard spanish keyboard, and shortcuts are no working well.
+So I have to reconfigured mostly or all or the shortcuts on PHPStorm.
+The commond task is the next, I remove an old shortcut and them I assigned it to a new function, which is fun because is working.

+[ Will Continue... ]